lunaticmonk/g-mapster/README.md

 # G-Mapster

 A hack which helps in cleaning areas in cities.(useful for municipalities).
+Now a days, in a lot of areas in cities, garbage is not cleaned properly.
+Somewhere the dustbins are overfilled and overflow of garbage occurs whereas somewhere there are not dustbins at all.
+G-mapster helps in cleaning such areas in cities.

 To try, goto :-
 https://g-mapster.herokuapp.com